-(b) The teacher/Examiner should aim to cover two or three of the Defined Content Topics in this section of the examination (these are listed in the Curriculum Content section of the syllabus booklet).
-With weaker candidates, it may be necessary to cover a greater number of topics superficially, but with more able candidates, it is preferable to ask a series of linked questions on just two or three topics in order to explore these in greater depth.
+(b) The teacher/Examiner should aim to cover at least two or three of the Defined Content Topics in this section of the examination (these are listed in the Curriculum Content section of the syllabus booklet).
 Examples of suitable topics are school (subjects, number of periods, times, games, etc.), home, town, journey to and from school, free time (evenings, weekends), holidays, hobbies.
 All candidates can reasonably be expected to have the command of vocabulary and idiom necessary to discuss these topics.

-Precise factual information or knowledge is not required, and candidates should not for lack of such knowledge.
-The teacher/Examiner should be ready to pass on quickly topic if candidates are obviously out of their depth.
-Care should be taken to avoid question might cause embarrassment, e.g. where a candidate has only one parent.
-(Centres are reque to supply such information to the teacher/Examiner in advance.)
+Precise factual information or knowledge is not required, and candidates should not be penalised for lack of such knowledge.
+The teacher/Examiner should be ready to pass on quickly to another topic if candidates are obviously out of their depth.
+Care should be taken to avoid questions which might cause embarrassment, e.g. where a candidate has only one parent.
+(Centres a to supply such information to the teacher/Examiner in advance.)